Why Screen Children for Hearing Loss

 - Caregiver concern regarding hearing, speech, language, or developmental delay.

-- Family history of permanent childhood h
+- Family history of permanent childhood hearing loss.

 - Neonatal intensive care of longer than 5 days or any of the following, regardless of length of stay: extracorporeal membrane oxygenation; assisted ventilation; exposure to ototoxic medications (gentamycin and tobramycin) or loop diuretics (furosemide/Lasix); and hyperbilirubinemia that requires exchange transfusion.